Employment FAQ

 • Does the Equal Employment Division have a statutory poster for public use?

-To download a copy of the Equal Employment Division's FEPA poster for public use, select the following link: Download this pdf file. /document/publication/gceo-ga-fepa-posterpdf/download .
+To download a copy of the Equal Employment Division's FEPA poster for public use, select the following link: /document/publication/gceo-ga-fepa-posterpdf/download (PDF, 227.72 KB) .